 Meditation practice requires sitting still in traditional yoga postures like the easy pose, sukhasana, or lotus pose.
 However, most people lack the flexibility to sit in these complicated poses.

 When the body is in discomfort, it’s hard to calm down the mind, and as a result, traditional meditation techniques are sometimes not apt for absolute beginners.
 That is where the yogic sleep technique proves effective.

 Yogic sleep is also a meditation practice, but since it requires you to lie down and sleep, it’s much easier than traditional meditation practices.

 However, sleep is semi-conscious, i.e., you retain your conscious awareness at all times.
 This semi-conscious state prevents you from drifting into sleep, but at the same time, it relaxes your senses.

 During normal restorative sleep, we close our eyes, and as soon as the mind slows down, we slip into the unconscious without any awareness of what’s happening around us.

 However, in yogic sleep, we are in a conscious or semi-conscious state, fully aware of what’s happening inside, and allow the healing messages to seep into the subconscious.

 It is a dream-like state, but at the same time, we’re aware of what’s happening around us.
 We can hear sounds, and yet we’re not disturbed by them at any time.
-That’s why we call yogic sleep conscious sleep.
+That’s why we call yogic sleep as the conscious sleep.